 Buying a Used Car in Wyoming

 Wyoming's high per-capita vehicle registration reflects rural life and heavy truck use, making VIN-based usage history important.
-For the roughly 0.58M residents of Wyoming, buying a used car the right way means understanding the rules of the Wyoming Department of Transportation, knowing your rights under Wyoming's lemon law, and verifying any vehicle's history with a VIN check before money changes hands.
+For the roughly 0.58M residents of Wyoming, buying a used car the right way means knowing the rules of the Wyoming Department of Transportation, your rights under Wyoming's lemon law, and verifying any vehicle's history with a VIN check before money changes hands.

-Before you put down a deposit on any used car in Wyoming, run the VIN.
-A vehicle history report takes seconds and can save you thousands.
+Before you put down a deposit on any used car in Wyoming, run the VIN — a vehicle history report takes seconds and can save you thousands.

 Why Wyoming Used Car Buyers Need to Be Extra Careful